 Most builders would agree that water leaking into the basement is a common warranty issue.
 Homeowners and builders are continually looking for ways to utilize every square inch of potential living space.
-As a result, basements are frequently being converted into useable space.
+As a result, basements are frequently being converted into usable space.
 Thus, designing to keep basements dry is more important than ever.

 Some basement water problems occasionally arise during the construction process and disappear when a home’s drainage system is fully functional.
 Other potential problems continue to exist and should be addressed as a preventative measure, especially in cases where the basement will be finished within the first year.